 Ubuntu comes with everything you need to run your organisation, school, home or enterprise.
 All the essential applications, like an office suite, browsers, email and media apps come pre-installed and thousands more games and applications are available in the Ubuntu software centre.

 Ubuntu has always been free to download, use and share.
 We believe in the power of open source software; Ubuntu could not exist without its worldwide community of voluntary developers.

 With a built-in firewall and virus protection software, Ubuntu is one of the most secure operating systems around.
 And the Long Term Support releases give you five years of security patches and updates.

-We believe that computing is for everyone regardless of nationality, gender or disability.
-Fully translated into over 40 languages, Ubuntu also includes essential assistive technologies, which are, of course, completely free.
+Computing is for everyone regardless of nationality, gender or disability.
+Ubuntu is fully translated into over 40 languages and includes essential assistive technologies.

 Backed by Canonical

-Canonical is the number-one Ubuntu services provider.
+Canonical is a global software company and the number-one Ubuntu services provider.
 Companies can choose to receive expert training, support or consultancy for a fee that goes towards the continued development of Ubuntu.